LetItBeMonia/CompaniesWebCatalog/README.md

 - dynamic layouts (ejsLayouts)

 ## How to view the application?
-You can download the project and run it on your PC (Application Launching section below) or look at the "Application Overview" at the boottom of this file!
+You can download the project and run it on your PC (Application Launching section below) or look at the "Application Overview" at the boottom of this page!

 ## Application Launching
 To launch the application you must have Node.js and npm downloaded on your computer.
 As for database you can either choose on-line mongoDB database or local mongoDB (in this case you also need to download it).
 Next: